qvistgaard/logcollect/README.md

 - jansson (C library for creating and reading JSON)
 - Clucene (C++ implementation of apache lucene fulltext index)
 - PCRE (C Library for using perl regular expressions)
+- libconfig (C/C++ library for parsing configuration files)

+You will also need a system that has support for kqueue (*BSD or Mac OS X)

 Compiling